 How long will this site stay up?

 It will remain until every bit of the harassing material is gone and forgotten and other victims don't need to hear a friendly voice.
-I may move this site to another location, and it will certainly be revised from time to time, but it will remain available.
+I may move this site to another location, and it may be revised from time to time, but it will remain available.

 Am I seeking publicity?

 No, but neither am I avoiding it.
 Some reporters sought me out (usually through the CyberAngels or WHOA) and requested interviews for stories they'd already planned.
 I didn't approach them.
 In fact, people who approach shows like Unsolved Mysteries and 20/20 Downtown are probably regarded as kooks.
 I have granted interviews when I thought they would help to forward the cause of Internet safety or assist other victims.
 I have not done any interviews with people who wanted to focus on me rather than the case and the issues it raises.
 I did not even give the first few reporters who requested interviews permission to use my name.
 I'm more comfortable at a keyboard than in front of a camera.
 In fact, anybody who wanted to do so could get the information from this site just as easily or even more easily than they could by contacting me for an interview.

 Have I been paid for any interviews or television appearances or anything?